MicrosoftDocs/fabric-docs/docs/data-science/model-scoring-predict.md

 ## Call PREDICT from a notebook

 PREDICT supports MLflow-packaged models in the [!INCLUDE [product-name](../includes/product-name.md)] registry.
-If you've already trained and registered an ML model in your workspace, you can skip to step 2.
+If there's an already trained and registered an ML model in your workspace, you can skip to step 2.
 If not, step 1 provides sample code to guide you through training a sample logistic regression model.
 You can use this model to generate batch predictions at the end of the procedure.

 1. **Train an ML model and register it with MLflow**.
 The following sample code uses the MLflow API to create a machine learning experiment and start an MLflow run for a scikit-learn logistic regression model.
 The model version is then stored and registered in the [!INCLUDE [product-name](../includes/product-name.md)] registry.
 See [how to train ML models with scikit-learn](train-models-scikit-learn.md) to learn more about training models and tracking experiments of your own.